Prokuma/Kasumi/README.md

 ## Written by
 Prokuma, A Master Course Student, Nara Institute of Science and Technology

-## This Project Supported by
-Computer Architecture Laboratory, Nara Institute of Science and Technology

 ## Special Thanks
 - Yasuhiko Nakashima, NAIST: Support of Zynq FPGA Board and Advice of How to Design
 - Members of Arch.
 Lab.: Support of Designing KASUMI